anindyapaul/IOSFacebookLoginIntegrationApp/README.md

 # IOSFacebookLoginIntegrationApp
-An app to integrate Facebook login feature in iOS using swift and fetch logged in user's profile information.
+An app to integrate Facebook login feature and Google Maps in iOS using swift.